 Now the big folly here is this:

-According to the results from all the clinical tests, penis injections (of everything ever tried) will not make a bent penis straight!
+According to the results from all the clinical tests, penis injections (other than Xiaflex®) will not make a bent penis straight!
 It's a documented fact.

-At best, these injecting treatments seem to be able to reduce the curvature by up to 35%.
-And, that is only for "certain men" cases.
-And a series of these injections will cost you a couple of thousand dollars.
-So what is the point?
+At best, these injecting treatments seem to be able to reduce the curvature in random cases.
+And, that is only for "certain men".
+And, a full series of these injections will cost you a few of thousand dollars.
+So, what is the point?